Columbus, Indiana: Airport

 Columbus is served by the Columbus Municipal Airport (KBAK).
 It is located approximately 3 mi north of Columbus.
 The airport handles approximately 40,500 operations per year, with roughly 87% general aviation, 4% air taxi, 8% military and less than 1% commercial service.
-The airport has two concrete runways; a 6,401-foot runway with approved ILS and GPS approaches (Runway 5-23) and a 5,001-foot crosswind runway, also with GPS approaches, (Runway 14-32).
+The airport has two concrete runways; a 6,401-foot runway with approved ILS and GPS approaches (Runway 5-23) and a 5,001-foot crosswind runway (Runway 14-32) also with GPS approaches.

 The nearest commercial airport which currently has scheduled airline service is Indianapolis International Airport (IND), located approximately 55 mi northwest of Columbus.
 Louisville Muhammad Ali International Airport and Cincinnati/Northern Kentucky International Airport are 78 mi to the south and 83 mi to the southeast, respectively.

 Notable people

 This is a list of notable people who were born in, or who currently live, or have lived in Columbus.